The Practical Guide to Shaker Style Cabinets

 Wood veneer is a thin slice of wood or bark.
 Typically, it’s thinner than ⅛ inch, and it’s glued onto core panels.
 Core panels can be wood, medium-density fiberboard, or particle board.
 Once glued, it produces flat panels for cabinets.

-There are different finishing methods to shaker kitchen cabinets:
+There are different finishing methods to shaker kitchen cabinets—here are a few to consider:

-Painting the shaker cabinets is the perfect choice for a contemporary look.
+Painting the shaker cabinets is the perfect choice for a crisp, contemporary look.
 It allows you to maintain the sharp, recessed, squared-off edges.
+This option works well with MDF and solid wood—plus can be easily repainted for future updates.

 Thermofoil Finishing